laminas/laminas-i18n/doc/book/view-helpers.md

 or more than one car.
 Other languages like Russian or Polish have more plurals with different rules.

-The helper acts as a wrapper for the `Zend\I18n\Translator\Translator` class.
+The helper acts as a wrapper for the `Laminas\I18n\Translator\Translator` class.

 ### Setup

 Before using the `TranslatePlural` view helper, you must have first created a `Translator` object and have attached it to the view helper.
-If you use the `Zend\View\HelperPluginManager` to invoke the view helper, this will be done automatically for you.
+If you use the `Laminas\View\HelperPluginManager` to invoke the view helper, this will be done automatically for you.

 ### Basic Usage